 The mantissa must be a string of no more than 16 decimal digits with a decimal point (‘.’) in the second position of the ASCII string, separating the integer portion of the mantissa from the fractional part of the mantissa.

 The character used to denote exponentiation shall be ‘E’ or ‘e’.
-If the character indicating the exponent and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed-point value).

 The exponent must be an integer and may have either a ‘+’ or ‘-’ sign (if the sign is omitted, then ‘+’ shall be assumed).
 Exponent values can range from -324 to +308.